MicrosoftDocs/azure-docs-powershell/Az/Az.HdInsightOnAks/New-AzHdInsightOnAksClusterHotfixUpgradeObject.md

 # New-AzHdInsightOnAksClusterHotfixUpgradeObject

 ## SYNOPSIS
-Create an object to hold the cluster upgrade parameters.
+Create an in-memory object for ClusterHotfixUpgradeProperties.

 ## SYNTAX